freshnewkicks/tsg_assessment_tduke/README.md

 # Please explain your approach and process for each solution

-I will break this part in to three parts:
+I will break this part into three parts:

 The design phase, the Index phase, and the Article phase:

 ### Design phase:

-I originally had a design in mind for this, but knew it was going to be a rough first draft as I had to get back to using a vanilla stack whilst browsing the SASS docs.
  Once I started tinkering with layout designs things came together as I started to remember syntax rules and methods, etc. This in particular is apparent through out my SCSS styling.

 I scrapped the early implementation because I simply didn't feel it was good enough to show to a hypothetical customer.
 I don't strive for below average experiences, even if those experiences are not quite perfect.
 If someone sees my design, I want it to be, at the least, appeasing to the eyes and hassle-free.
+There is something to be said about balance in quality and performance.

 Once I started on the second and final layout, things came together much quickly.
 The final 2 hours was, truthfully, the bulk of the project.
 I was gaining a lot of speed once I started remembering the syntax rules (I fought through